4.4.2. Extended entity manager and automatic versioning

-Sessioninstance and its persistent instances that are used for the whole conversation are known as session-per-conversation.
-Hibernate checks instance versions at flush time, throwing an exception if concurrent modification is detected.
-It is up to the developer to catch and handle this exception.
-Common options are the opportunity for the user to merge changes or to restart the business conversation with non-stale data.
+A single persistence context is used for the whole application transaction.
+The entity manager checks instance versions at flush time, throwing an exception if concurrent modification is detected.
+It's up to the developer to catch and handle this exception (common options are the opportunity for the user to merge his changes or to restart the business process with non-stale data).

 EXTENDEDpersistence context, all operations made outside an active transaction are queued.
 The

 EXTENDEDpersistence context is flushed when executed in an active transaction (at worse at commit time).

 Entity Manageris disconnected from any underlying JDBC connection when waiting for user interaction.
 In an application-managed extended entity manager, this occurs automatically at transaction completion.
 In a stateful session bean holding a container-managed extended entity manager (i.e. a SFSB annotated with